MarkSlayer456/Cyrus/src/main/README.txt

   - Make it so the ai can respond to greetings
       - hello, hi, good morning etc.
   - Add a toggle button to make cyrus appear or go away
+  - Add a text box so user can ask cyrus things

 Month 2:
   -